adidas/coding-challenges/README.md

-# coding-challenges
+# adidas coding challenges

-The goal of this repository is to have public coding challenges so any developer can solve them and if the developer is open to a move, start the hiring process with us.
+The goal is to have public coding challenges so you, developer, can solve them... and start the hiring process if you want to move with us.

 This repository contains several coding challenges in different folders, and inside them, the same challenge with the necessary code to be executed in different languages.
-The languages that we work most are: Java, Kotlin, Go, Swift, JavaScript and TypeScript.
+We usually work with Java, Kotlin, Go, Swift, JavaScript and TypeScript in most of the projects.

 ## Way of working